Sirily23/udicti-cli/README.md

 ## 🤝 Contributing

 We welcome contributions!
 This is a club project, and we believe it can only get better with your help.
 Whether it's adding new features, improving a command, or enhancing the documentation, your contribution is valuable.

+Using this projects for learning and geting familiar with use if cli tools.

 Please see the `CONTRIBUTING.md` file for more details.